TimurDN/AutomationQA/06.SocialNetworkFINALProjectTelerik/Social-Network-Project-main/05JMeterPerformanceTestingAndReport/readMeInstructions.txt

-You can also execute the "ExecuteJmeterTestReportHtml.bat" file, however you will need edit and imput your system specific paths in it.
+You can also execute the "ExecuteJmeterTestReportHtml.bat" file, however you will need edit and input your system specific paths in it.

 @echo off
 ECHO Starting the HTML report generation for JMeter